-Luxury may not be the first thing to come to mind when picturing the unforgiving wilderness of Alaska or the tough, self-sufficient individuals who populate it.
-But the Dixons—Kirsten, Carl, and their 32-year-old daughter Mandy—have transformed the old homestead of Winterlake Lodge into a posh compound complete with six cabins, numerous gardens, a dogsled camp, and a sauna—most of which were erected by Mandy’s father.
-The resort and its surrounding pristine wilderness have lured the likes of outdoorsy jet setters, adventurous food fanatics, and even Neil Patrick Harris.
+Luxury may not be the first thing to come to mind when picturing Alaska’s wilderness, but the Dixons—Kirsten, Carl, and their 32-year-old daughter Mandy—have made an eleven acre property overlooking the southern tip of Kachemak Bay into the esteemed Tutka Bay Lodge.
+This luxuriously rustic resort comes complete with six guest cabins, a sauna, hot tub, boat house, and a large deck that’s ideal for enjoying the scenic views of the fjord.
+The resort and its surrounding pristine landscape have lured the likes of outdoorsy jet setters, adventurous food fanatics, and even Neil Patrick Harris.
 The foodies have been arriving in droves for Kirsten’s world-class and James Beard Award-recognized cuisine and, more recently, for Mandy’s desserts.
-We sat down with Mandy, head pastry chef of the Winterlake Lodge, to get her expert opinion of Alaskan cuisine.
+We sat down with Mandy, their head pastry chef, to get her expert opinion of Alaskan cuisine.
 Read about it below and get the web exclusive Honey and Nut Orange Tarts recipe she shared with us here!

 What is Alaskan cuisine like?
 How is the food specific to the culture?

 Mandy Dixon: Whether you live in a city, which our cities are rather small, or whether you live out in the bush, all Alaskans are very self-sufficient.
 We all harvest in the summer and preserve in the fall for the hardy winters.
 Much of the food techniques and ingredients that we grow in Alaska today are holdovers from the Gold Rush era.
 Sourdough breads and bean dishes, because we need hardy, durable food that will survive.
 Most of our year is winter.

 What cultures have contributed to Alaskan cuisine?